Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Simulation Study

+Multiple imputation using the MINTS method generally has better performance than the data augmentation approach based on MINTS at the lower rates of simulated missingness.
+However, the data augmentation approach has smaller MAE than all multiple imputation methods at the highest rate of simulated missingness.
+The multiple imputation methods all have substantial undercoverage in the MAR 80\% and MNAR 80\% experiments, while the data augmentation approach maintains close to nominal coverage.
+These findings suggest that omission of $\mathbf{Z}$ from the imputation model is likely a major source of bias and undercoverage for the multiple imputation methods when there is a small number of observed values.

-We note that the existing methods included in the comparisons assume a linear relationship between variables in the imputation model.
-We also conducted a simulation study for data simulated to follow a linear relationship where we considered two uncongenial and two congenial analysis models.
+We also conducted a simulation study for data simulated to follow a linear relationship.
+For the linear simulated data, we considered two uncongenial and two congenial analysis models.
 Although our primary focus is on the uncongenial setting, the analysis model validation using congenial analysis models and linear simulated data allows us to compare the performance of MINTS with the existing imputation methods in an ``ideal'' setting for multiple imputation.
 We found that the existing imputation methods perform better in the analysis model validation for the linear simulated data compared to the nonlinear simulated data.
-However, for estimation of uncongenial analysis models we found MINTS still outperforms the existing methods in the linear setting at the 10\% and 40\% rates of simulated missingness.
+However, for estimation of uncongenial analysis models, we found MINTS still outperforms the existing methods in the linear setting at the 10\% and 40\% rates of simulated missingness.
 All imputation methods were found to perform well for estimation of congenial analysis models using linear simulated data, with no method consistently standing out from the others across experiments.
-Details of the simulation study using linear simulated data can be found in the Appendix.
+Details of the simulation study using linear simulated data can be found in Sections 5 and 6 of the Supplementary Material (\cite{LiuRaftery2025}).